MFG38/colette/docs/building.md

 For building from source, Colette has the following dependencies:

-* [Python](https://www.python.org/) 3.12.3 (Some older versions may be able to run Colette but have been untested.
-3.10 is the bare minimum version.)
+* [Python](https://www.python.org/) 3.10 or newer version (3.11.2 is the lowest tested version.
+Latest version recommended.)
 * [pip](https://pypi.org/project/pip/) or [pipx](https://github.com/pypa/pipx)
 * [PyInstaller](https://pyinstaller.org/)
 * [mkdocs](https://www.mkdocs.org/)

 Install all of the dependencies as instructed for your operating system before building Colette.
 You can run the following command to install the dependencies:

     pip(x) install -r requirements.txt